gardener/gardener-extension-provider-openstack/docs/usage-as-operator.md

 ```

 Please note that it is possible to configure a region mapping for keystone URLs, floating pools, and load balancer providers.
+Additionally, floating pools can be constrainted to a keystone domain by specifying the `domain` field.
 Floating pool names may also contains simple wildcard expressions, like `*` or `fp-pool-*` or `*-fp-pool`.
 Please note that the `*` must be either single or at the beginning or at the end.
 Consequently, `fp-*-pool` is not possible/allowed.
-The default behavior is that, if found, the regional entry is taken.
+The default behavior is that, if found, the regional (and/or domain restricted) entry is taken.
 If no entry for the given region exists then the fallback value is the most matching entry (w.r.t. wildcard matching) in the list without a `region` field (or the `keystoneURL` value for the keystone URLs).
+If an additional floating pool should be selectable for a region and/or domain, you can mark it as non constraining
+with setting the optional field `nonConstraining` to `true`.

 Some OpenStack environments don't need these regional mappings, hence, the `region` and `keystoneURLs` fields are optional.
 If your OpenStack environment only has regional values and it doesn't make sense to provide a (non-regional) fallback then simply
 omit `keystoneURL` and always specify `region`.